evalytica/ansible-github-actions/README.md

 # Ansible GitHub Actions

 This provides a GitHub Action for linting Ansible code.
+Other actions may be added in the future.

 ## Getting Started